Nykseli/http-x86_64-linux/README.md

 <br />
 Http request length should be under 2048 bytes.
 <br />
-Currently server can only server files under 2048 bytes
+Currently server can only serve files under 2048 bytes

 ## Example